 The Council seeks to minimise construction costs on all projects and builds to the latest Government area guidelines that set out accommodation schedules.
 These detail the specification and size of building required for a given number of pupils.
-The Council's contractor framework seeks best value for money and mini competition between framework partners helps to ensure this.
+The Council's Design and Build Contractor Framework seeks best value for money and mini competition between framework partners helps to ensure this.